nginx/unit-docs/source/configuration.rst

 Access Log
 **********

-To configure access logging, use the :samp:`access_log` parameter in a configuration object to specify the path to the log file.
+To enable access logging, specify the log file path in the :samp:`access_log` option of the :samp:`config` object.

 In the example below, all requests will be logged to :file:`/var/log/access.log`: